ENTPs

 Extraverted Intuition

 The strongest function of the ENTP is Extraverted Intuition or “Ne” for short.
 This is their most-preferred process to use, and the one that enables them to experience a “flow” state.
-Extraverted Intuition is focused on interpreting situations and relationships and finding patterns and links between abstract ideas and the outer world.
-The ENTP sees everything as being connected, everything as part of a bigger picture, everything as having exquisite potential and possibility.
+Extraverted Intuition interprets situations and relationships, finding patterns and links between abstract ideas and the outer world.
+Everything is connected, everything is part of a bigger picture, everything has exquisite potential and possibility.
 Their remarkable ability to juggle numerous ideas, abstractions, and tangents simultaneously is confounding to many other types.
 They may seem random to other people, as if they are going through numerous unrelated rabbit trails in thought and speech.
 But if you listen closely you’ll see how each rabbit trail is part of one enormous “big picture” idea or theory.

 ENTPs are so full of plans and so constantly tuned into possibility that in the time it takes them to brush their teeth in the morning they probably have thought up 100 ideas!
 The amount of mental stamina that they put into brainstorming and envisioning would exhaust many other types, but it excites the ENTP and gives them a zest for life and an energy that is contagious.